A to Z Psychology

 • Bipolar disorder

-• Chronic health issues such as Irritable bowel syndrome, chronic fatigue syndrome, and fibromyalgia.
+• Chronic health conditions such as irritable bowel syndrome (IBS), chronic fatigue syndrome, and fibromyalgia

 What Is The Evidence Behind Cognitive Behavioural Therapy?

-• A 2018 review of 41 studies found that CBT significantly improves symptoms in anxiety disorders, stress, PTSD and OCD.
+• A 2018 review of 41 studies found that CBT significantly improves symptoms of anxiety disorders, stress, PTSD, and OCD.

-• A 2018 study found that CBT had very good long term results when used in young people, and half of the participants no longer met the criteria for anxiety 2 or more years after they completed therapy.
+• A 2018 study showed strong long-term outcomes for young people, with half of participants no longer meeting criteria for anxiety two or more years after treatment.

-• Research shows that CBT is an effective treatment for depression, and may also reduce the chances of relapse.
+• CBT is widely recognised as an effective treatment for depression and may reduce relapse rates.

-• CBT can also help improve cognitive function for people with major depression and PTSD.
+• CBT can improve cognitive functioning in people with major depression and PTSD.

-• Research has found that exposure therapy is the most effective psychological intervention for people with anxiety disorders.
+• Exposure therapy is considered one of the most effective psychological interventions for anxiety disorders.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5992015/